Hi there! Welcome to my website.

 My name is Wei Zhang (张巍).
 You can hear how to pronounce my name here .

-I am currently a PhD candidate in Economics at Purdue University.
+I am a Postdoctoral Fellow in Economics at Johns Hopkins University.
 My research lies at the intersection of econometrics and macroeconomics, with a focus on dynamic factor models and large Bayesian VARs.
 I’m particularly interested in how these tools can be used for forecasting, structural analysis, business cycle monitoring, and tackling missing data challenges in high-dimensional datasets.
+I am currently collaborating with Prof. Domenico Giannone on research projects that advance empirical macroeconomics.

 Outside of research, I love painting and playing the piano.
 I’m also a nature-lover — many of my best research ideas have come to me while on the trail.
 Feel free to check out this link for a few snapshots from my nature adventures!